 - Essays must be submitted online, in doc, pdf or google doc.
 No other forms of submission will be accepted.

 - The deadline for submission is October 31, 2020 and the form for submission is linked below.

 - Essays must be the student’s original work.

-- Essays must be submitted in English, double-spaced, with a non-script font size, 12 or 14.
+- Essays must be submitted in English, double spaced, with a non-script font size 12.
 Handwritten essays will not be accepted.

-- Essays will be professionally judged based on adherence to the prescribed topic, organization of material, interest, originality, spelling, grammar, punctuation, and neatness.
+- Essays will be professionally judged based on adherence to the assigned topic, organization of material, interest, originality, spelling, grammar, and neatness.

-- Entries become the property of the Masonic Fraternity of Oklahoma and will not be returned
+- Entries become the property of the Masonic Charity Foundation of Oklahoma and will not be returned.